 A brief summary and an activity in which students make potato pancakes after reading this book by Tommy DePaola.

 Reviews, booktalks, and teaching activities for this book by Bruce Coville.

 A Discussion Guide from Scholastic for the book Johnny Appleseed by Steven Kellogg and Johnny Appleseed for the Little Ones Unit.

 A detailed study guide for this book by Jean Craighead George, Also, see also Trial: American Girls through Time and Trial for a unit using this book and others.

 A lesson plan for grades K-2 from Read-Write-Think.
 See also Junie B. Jones Lesson Plan, Junie B. Jones is a Graduation Girl Lesson Plan, and Junie B. Jones Activities.

 Keep the Lights Burning, Abbie

 A "Parent Guide" (which also works as a teacher's guide) for this book about the daughter of a lighthouse keeper.
-See also Legendary Lighthouses and Lighthouse Project.
+See also Legendary Lighthouses.

 An intermediate-grade lesson plan using this book by Karen Hesse.
 For lesson plans and resources on immigration, go to my social studies page.